5l1v3r1/kracca/README.md

 * A better wordlist (current one is every single word in the English language, hope to replace this with top 2000 words used in passwords for less overhead)
 * Intelligent identification and classification of interesting strings / numbers used consistently across emails, aliases, etc
 * Organized wordlists by topic, eg infosec, sport, video games, etc.
+* Multithreading (this will never happen i am too lazy)